Shopify vs WordPress — Which Platform is Better?

 Blogging in WordPress and Shopify

-This is because blogging is absolutely essential to successful inbound marketing – a sales strategy where you use quality blog posts to drive traffic to your site (which in turn helps generate purchases made by engaged readers).
+Blogging is an often overlooked — but vitally important — aspect of running an online store.
+This is because it is absolutely essential to successful inbound marketing – a sales strategy where you use quality blog posts to drive traffic to your site (which in turn helps generate purchases made by engaged readers).

 Blogging in Shopify